JonasUrth/SoftwareVersionOverview/IMPLEMENTATION_STATUS.md

    AND software.ReleaseMethod = FindFile or CreateCD or FindFolder
    2. We need to get a warning form the server if it cannot find the file / folder (new endpoint to check if file exsist for software with release)
    3. File software.FileLocation is saved like this Eks.: "L:\_Software\Releases\Firmware - Eprom\x200F\{{VERSION}}.bin" where the server needs to replase the {{VERSION}} with the version we want to check.
 I think we need to give a clear description from the new endpoint (Drive "L:/" not found, Folder not found "Folder path", File not found "File path")
  - ✅ Add Requervalidation validation befor save new Versions release (warning above save button).
    1. If fields changes (selected customers, and on edit page load)
    2. if Customer.RequiresCustomerValidation AND Release Status = ProductionReady then add a warning asking if the user is sure this release is validated by customer "customer name"
-- The add new version release form is too heigh you can not see all of it without scrolling
+ - ✅ The add new version release form is too heigh you can not see all of it without scrolling
  - Importing old software version logs
  - Should it be possible to delete Countries, Customers, Software, Users, and Versions?
 How will it effect the version lists if you delete something?
-Customers have IsActive should we use that for all?
+Customers have IsActive should we use that for all instead?
 Right now there are delete buttons without warnings on the pages!!
-- Add update field validation warning on save (version exsist, returned errs from server...)
+ - ✅ Add update field validation warning on save (version exsist, returned errs from server...)
  - Printing Version Historey view
-- Select all filter contrys/customers
+ - Select all filter contrys/customers option